wishabi/global-docker-compose/README.md

 ### MySQL

+MySQL should be running locally.
+You should be using `brew install mysql` or a specific version like `brew install mysql@8.4` to install it locally.
+Then, you can run global_docker_compose to run the server for your repo.

 global_docker_compose supports MySQL 5.6, 5.7 and 5.8.
 To avoid port conflicts, the exported ports are as follows:

 * 5.6: 3307
 * 5.7: 3306
 * 5.8: 3308

-The reason 5.7 was given the "default" of 3306 is that it is currently the most common / default version to use.
+5.7 was given the "default" of 3306 because it is currently the most common version to use.

+#### Upgrading MySQL

+To upgrade global_docker_compose, you must update this repo and release a new gem.

+To upgrade your version of MySQL running locally, run `brew upgrade mysql`.

+If you need a specific version of MySQL:

+1. Run `brew uninstall mysql`.
+2. Run `brew install mysql@8.4` (or whichever version you need).
+3. Update your shell profile as per the instructions in the terminal.

 #### Exporting and Importing databases to GDC
 To get a dump ready from your local databases to GDC, you must: